Is your newborn farting alot? At first, it's funny and cute. But how can you help your baby and relieve their tummy trouble if they have a lot of gas?

 1. Swallowing Air

 Babies tend to swallow too much air.
 This can be during a feeding due to the bottle design, a crying episode, or even from sucking on a pacifier.
-That's why it's important to have the right bottle to prevent gas.
+That's why it's important to have the right bottle to prevent gas (see the best ones here).

 2. Introduction to Solids